CivicActions/ssp-toolkit/appendices/risk-management.md

 ## Client The Project

-November 2020
+April 2021
 Version 3.4

 CivicActions, Inc
 Lafayette, CA
 www.civicactions.com

-Copyright 2020 CivicActions, Inc.
+Copyright 2021 CivicActions, Inc.
 All rights reserved.

 Information contained in this document is proprietary,